Hours & Location

 - The Jailer or Watch Commander may approve special visits in unusual circumstances.

 - Visiting privileges may be canceled when circumstances warrant.
-Such circumstances include, but are not limited to, a shortage of jail staff to facilitate a visit, medical conditions, and emergency situations in the facility.
+Such circumstances include, but are not limited to:

 - All visits will be recorded on the prisoner’s Booking Record, including the date, time, and employee number of the Jailer allowing visitation.